open-ephys/commutator-docs/_sources/coax-commutator/developer-guide/index.rst.txt

 helpful for sorting through stock at various vendors and comparing prices.
 The electrical components for the commutator PCB are mounted (and electrically connected) through solder joints.
 Soldering instructions are beyond the scope of this developer guide but there are several `great guides on YouTube <https://www.youtube.com/results?search_query=how+to+solder+pcb>`_.
+You can also get them pre-assembled by PCB assemblers.
+Some PCB fabricators will also assemble the PCBs like JLCPCB.

 Teensy and Programming an Open Ephys Commutator
 **************************************************************